nedpals/formuler/README.md

 - To be easy and flexible to use.
 - To be scalable and customizable.
 - To be usable in real-world applications.
+- To be compatible with existing form and UI libraries.

 ...and eventually:
 - To be compliant with JSON Schema
 - To be fully type-safe
 - To be fully tested

+...and won't be:
+- A full-fledged form library
+- A replacement for existing form libraries

 The goals are subject to change as the project progresses and based on the needs I will encounter.
 Feel free to suggest any